Skip to main content

 Fyxer supports two complementary scheduling workflows:

-Scheduling drafts are best when you want to stay in email and keep control of the conversation.
+Scheduling drafts are best when you want to stay within email and keep control of the conversation.

 When an email suggests scheduling (for example, "Can we meet this week?"), Fyxer can draft a reply that proposes realistic meeting windows based on your availability.

-You can also explicitly ask Fyxer to create a scheduling draft from Chat.
+You can also explicitly ask Fyxer to create a scheduling draft from Chat or by forwarding the email to [email protected] with the word "Schedule" in the email body.

 • Checks your live calendar availability